docutils/docutils/sandbox/README.txt

 initial), but project directories are recommended over personal directories, which discourage collaboration.

 For more information, please see the `Docutils Project Policies`_.
+The Sandbox_ is mirrored at the Docutils web site, so the `Docutils Web Site`_ documentation applies as well.

 ..
 This link gives readers a way to *go to* the sandbox:
 .. _Sandbox: ./